-Amputation and Limb Damage Claims
+Amputation or Limb Damage

 Why would I consider making an amputation compensation claim?

 We are fully aware that to some, the thought of making a personal injury claim following the loss of a limb might seem the last thing anyone would want to think about.
-However, when the cause of amputation is an accident that was someone else’s fault or as a result of medical negligence then it is only right that the party responsible for limb loss is held accountable and compensation is paid.
+However, when the cause of amputation is an accident that was someone else’s fault or as a result of medical negligence, then it is only right that the party responsible for limb loss is held accountable and compensation is paid.

 What is amputation?